unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial11.md

 val modelView = ui.show(modelGroup, model, "model")
 ```

-As you can see in the 3D scene, we are currently displaying an instance of our model (the mean),
+As you can see in the 3D scene, the instance of the model taht we are currently displaying (the mean),
 does not resemble the target face.
-The goal in shape model fitting is therefore to find an
+The goal in shape model fitting is to find an
 instance of our shape model, which resembles at best the given target face.
-As we will see, a good fit allows us to find good correspondences between the points of our model.
+As we will see, a good fit directly leads to a way of establishing correspondences between the points of our model and the points
+of the target shape.

 ### Iterative Closest Points (ICP) and GP regression

 In a previous tutorial, we introduced rigid ICP to find the best rigid transformation between two meshes.
 We recall that the main steps of the algorithms are as follows:

-1. find **candidate** correspondences between the mesh to be aligned and the target one,
+1. Find **candidate** correspondences between the mesh to be aligned and the target one,
    by attributing the closest point on the target mesh as a candidate.
-2. solve for the best rigid transform between the moving mesh and the target mesh using Procrustes analysis.
+2. Solve for the best rigid transform between the moving mesh and the target mesh using Procrustes analysis.
-3. transform the moving mesh using the retrieved transform
+3. Transform the moving mesh using the retrieved transform
-4. loop to step 1 if the result is not aligned with the target (or if we didn't reach the limit number of iterations)
+4. Loop to step 1 if the result is not aligned with the target (or if we didn't reach the limit number of iterations)

-The non-rigid ICP algorithm, which we can use for model fitting, will perform exactly the same steps
+The non-rigid ICP algorithm, which we can use for model fitting, will perform exactly the same steps.
-but instead of finding a rigid transformation in step 2, it finds a non-rigid one, using
+However, instead of finding a rigid transformation in step 2, it finds a non-rigid one, using
 Gaussian process regression.

 We start by first selecting the points for which we want to find the correspondences.
-We choose uniformely distributed
+We choose uniformly distributed
  points on the surface, which we can obtain as follows:

 ```scala mdoc:silent